-The core of the Irving strategy is vertical integration, linking the segments of Forestry and Forest Products, and Consumer Products (Forest Supply Chain).
+he core of the Irving strategy is vertical integration, linking the segments of Forestry and Forest Products, and Consumer Products (Forest Supply Chain).
 Irving's commitment to improving the sustainability of its Forest Supply Chain is rooted in values from long-term forest ownership.
 We believe that if we look after the forest, the forest will continue to look after us.
-A key aspect of sustainability is understanding the Carbon Footprint of the Forest Supply Chain.
+A key aspect of sustainability is understanding the carbon footprint of the Forest Supply Chain.

-This document describes the organizational Carbon Footprint of the Irving Forest Supply Chain1 (Supply Chain).
-The Boundary of the Supply Chain is not defined by legal or corporate structure, but rather accounts for the Carbon Footprint associated with all forest related operations, including Forest Management, Forest Products processing, manufacturing, related transportation, and administrative activities that support the production of lumber, wood pellets, growing media, Kraft pulp, paper, Tissue, diaper and corrugating medium products and related by-products under the equity control of Irving to the point of sale to third parties (Customers).
-This document excludes any declaration as to the Carbon status of any specific product manufactured by the Supply Chain and is expressly limited to the Boundary of the Supply Chain, in its entirety, as described herein.
+This document describes the organizational carbon footprint of the Irving Forest Supply Chain1 (Supply Chain).
+The boundary of the Supply Chain is not defined by legal or corporate structure, but rather accounts for the carbon footprint associated with all forest related operations.
+The Supply Chain is made up of businesses in the Forestry and Forest Products and Consumer Products sectors, which encompasses all our activities in our lumber, pulp and tissue businesses.
+The Supply Chain includes the land, forests, wood supply, tree nurseries, silviculture (tree planting and tending), logging operations, sawmills, peat and gardening products, pulp, paper, corrugated medium, consumer tissue and diaper manufacturing facilities.
+We transport our products by road, rail and sea through many of our affiliated transportation businesses.
+This document excludes any declaration as to the carbon status of any specific product manufactured by the Supply Chain and is expressly limited to the boundary of the Supply Chain, in its entirety, as described herein.

-1 Includes operations wholly or partially in various Irving entities, including J.D.
-Irving, Limited, Irving Pulp & Paper, Limited, Irving Paper Limited, Irving Consumer Products Limited, Irving Consumer Products, Inc., New Brunswick Railway Company, Grand River Pellets Limited, Rothesay Paper Holdings Ltd., St. George Pulp & Paper Limited, St. George Power LP, Charlotte Pulp and Paper Co.
-Ltd., Miramichi Timber Holdings Limited, Allagash Timberlands LP, Aroostook Timberlands LLC, Maine Woodlands Realty Company, Maritime Innovation Limited, Irving Forest Products, Inc., Irving Air Services Inc., and Forest Patrol Ltd. The Supply Chain excludes operations that do not use any wood fiber derived from forests or primary production facilities managed by Irving.
+1] Includes operations wholly or partially in various Irving entities, including J.D.
+Irving, Limited, Irving Pulp & Paper, Limited, Irving Paper Limited, Irving Consumer Products Limited, Irving Consumer Products, Inc., The New Brunswick Railway Company, Grand River Pellets Limited, Juniper Organics Limited, Rothesay Paper Holdings Ltd., St. George Pulp & Paper Limited, St. George Power LP, Charlotte Pulp and Paper Co.
+Ltd., Irving Forest Services Limited, Miramichi Timber Holdings Limited, Allagash Timberlands LP, Aroostook Timberlands LLC, Maine Woodlands Realty Company, Maritime Innovation Limited, Irving Forest Products, Inc., and Forest Patrol Ltd.